atomisthq/docs/docs/developer/commands.md

 ### Commands in the wild

-There's a repository full of sample automations [here][samples-ts].
+There's a [repository full of sample automations][samples-ts] with example commands, including editors and generators.

-The built-in GitHub and build notifications, along with commands like `create issue`, live in [lifecycle-automations][lifecycle].
+The built-in GitHub and build notifications, along with commands like `create issue`, live in [lifecycle-automation][lifecycle].

-One handy command for automation developers runs tslint in a Docker container.
+One handy command for automation developers runs tslint in a Docker container for every push to a TypeScript repository.
 You'll find it in the [docker samples][docker-samples].

 [Tell us](https://join.atomist.com) about yours!

-*  [samples-ts](https://github.com/atomist/automation-client-samples-ts) has commands and events, including editors and generators.
+[samples-ts]: https://github.com/atomist/automation-client-samples-ts (Atomist Automation Client Sample Automations)
-*  [docker-samples](https://github.com/atomist/automation-client-samples-ts-docker) runs tslint on every commit, and is set up for Docker
+[lifecycle]: https://github.com/atomist/lifecycle-automation (Atomist's Built-In Lifecycle Automations)
-*  [lifecycle](https://github.com/atomist/lifecycle-automation) has Atomist's built-in automations around commits, builds, issues, etc.
+[docker-samples]: https://github.com/atomist/automation-client-samples-ts-docker (Atomist Docker Automation Client Samples)

 ## Testing

 You can test command handlers the same way you test any TypeScript class.
 [A client doc](https://github.com/atomist/automation-client-ts/blob/master/docs/CommandTesting.md) describes the Atomist team's testing style for commands, but there are many ways to test.
 If you already have a favorite TypeScript or JavaScript testing style and framework, use that.

 You can also test command handlers by hand: run the client locally and